mein-lee/jekflix-template/_posts/2021-05-29-cs-projects.md

 Despite all that, I've learned *so much* from my CS classes at Cal.
 It definitely pushed me to my limits.
 Before taking just two classes (61A&B), I considered myself a pretty bad programmer.
 Now, I am proud to say that I am a not-so-bad programmer.

+Projects ranked from lowest to highest diffculty level.
+References & Github repositories linked at the very bottom.

 # 2048